tokio-rs/website/content/tokio/tutorial/shared-state.md

 shard.insert(key, value);
 ```

+The simple implementation outlined above requires using a fixed number of
+shards, and the number of shards cannot be changed once the sharded map is
-The [dashmap] crate provides an implementation of a sharded hash map.
+created.
+The [dashmap] crate provides an implementation of a more sophisticated
+sharded hash map.

 [current_thread]: https://docs.rs/tokio/1/tokio/runtime/index.html#current-thread-scheduler
 [dashmap]: https://docs.rs/dashmap